shouqalbdrani/InteractiveMenu/README.md

 # InteractiveMenu

 ## Description
-The **Interactive Menu** is a mobile application built with Jetpack Compose that displays a menu with different food categories and items.
+The **Interactive Menu** is user interface build with Jetpack Compose that displays a menu with different food categories and items.
 The app features:
 - A scrolling list of categories (e.g., Burgers, Pizza, Salads).
 - A list of food items under categories.
 - A name ,description, price, and image for each menu item.